Xetibo/ReSet-Doc/sections/plugin_implementation/mockups.typ

 is because, at the same time, the layout in the first place is also the default keyboard layout The usage of such form control can be seen in Windows and GNOME Settings.\
-Something important to note is that there is a maximum of keyboard layouts a system can have configured at the same time.
+There is a maximum of keyboard layouts a system can have configured at the same time.
 For example, if a user has ten keyboard layouts configured, only the first few can be switched to.
 This limit is dependent on the desktop environment and therefore has to be dynamically adjusted.
 The first few keyboard layouts will be colored to indicate if they are active or not.

+In @gnome-keyboard-setting-list, GNOME's keyboard list can be seen.

 #align(
   center, [#figure(
       img(
         "../figures/gnomeKeyboardSetting.png", width: 50%, extension: "figures",
       ), caption: [GNOME keyboard layouts],
-    )],
+    )<gnome-keyboard-setting-list>],
 )

 The user can also add a new layout with "Add layout" button, which places the